-7 The Wizard Mode screen appears.
+- a Click Forward. - The Wizard Mode screen appears.
 This is where you select the type of installation you want to do: typical, custom, or reconfiguration of components.

-- b Click Forward. - 8 The Installation Files screen appears.
-This is where you guide the installer to the installation packages.
+8 The Installation Files screen appears.
+This is where you guide the installation packages.